 Proof.
-Follows directly from Theorem 1. \square
+Follows directly from Theorem 1.

-The reader who wants to save Claims R+ and R++ can try to reject the Integration Property, and assume therefore that mental states are as scattered and spacelike separated like the physical states grounding them are.
-Some proposed alternatives allowing this are discussed in Appendix §B.
+The reader who wants to save Claims R^+ and R^{++} can try to reject the Integration Property, and assume therefore that mental states are as scattered and spacelike separated like the physical states grounding them are.
+Some alternatives are discussed in Appendix §C. To allow the reader to see where possible objections fit better, I try to identify and highlight all of the assumptions and steps in the proofs and the arguments, no matter how obvious they may be, in Appendix §A.